Dayton Drug Crime Lawyer

-Drug crime cases are hinged on the unique facts and circumstances of a case, which means that a defense strategy must be tailored to the situation at hand.
+Drug crime cases are hinged on a case's unique facts and circumstances, which means that a defense strategy must be tailored to the situation at hand.
 In all cases we handle, our firm works to fully investigate the allegations and create a defense strategy that produces the best possible resolution.
-This may include exploration of alternative sentencing options such as drug diversion when possible, reduction of charges from felonies to misdemeanors, mitigation of penalties, or a fight at trial.
+This may include exploring alternative sentencing options such as drug diversion when possible, reducing charges from felonies to misdemeanors, mitigation of penalties, or a fight at trial.

-In larger drug crime cases, the stakes can be raised even higher when the federal government becomes involved in an investigation or prosecution.
-If you or someone you know is currently under investigation for a federal drug crime or have been charged with a federal crime involving drugs, you need to know that there is a lot on the line.
-Federal cases are handled by government agencies with tremendous resources, and their goals are to gain convictions.
+In larger drug crime cases, the stakes can be even higher when the federal government becomes involved in an investigation or prosecution.
+If you or someone you know is currently under investigation for a federal drug crime or have been charged with a federal crime involving drugs, you must know that a lot is on the line.
+Government agencies handle federal cases with tremendous resources, aiming to gain convictions.

 Additionally, federal drug crime cases, such as those involving trafficking, are known for resulting in incredibly harsh sentences and for implementing mandatory minimums that prevent judges from using their discretion when sentencing offenders.
 For these reasons, and because federal cases are unique and demand specially licensed attorneys, you should be intent on speaking with a member of our team as soon as possible when federal allegations are involved in your case.

-Our dedicated law firm has more than 50 years of combined legal experience in serving men and women in Ohio.
-Nothing is more important to us than being able to make the voice of an accused individual heard in order to ensure a fair trial.
-It is no wonder that we have been honored with inclusion among the Top 100 Trial Lawyers.
+Our dedicated law firm has over 50 years of combined legal experience serving men and women in Ohio.
+Nothing is more important to us than being able to make the voice of an accused individual heard to ensure a fair trial.
+No wonder we have been honored with inclusion among the Top 100 Trial Lawyers.

-Why should you choose to entrust your case to our firm?
+Why should you entrust your case to our Dayton drug crimes attorneys?
 Consider the following reasons:

 - Our firm's founder is a Board Certified Criminal Law Specialist by the National Board of Trial Advocacy